vaites/php-apache-tika/README.md

 Tests
 -----

-Tests are designed to cover all features for all supported versions of Apache Tika (currently from 1.7 to 1.15) in app mode and server mode.
+Tests are designed to **cover all features for all supported versions** of Apache Tika in app mode and server mode.
 There are a few samples to test against:

 * **sample1**: document metadata and text extraction